John Calvin

 Mohammed Khan liked to play clips from one video right after another, leaving the viewer very confused indeed as to the basic facts of Mr. Caner's upbringing.
 He abundantly succeeded in proving Ergun Caner was a liar, but he over-played his hand by claiming the brothers were fake ex-Muslims.
 Available evidence suggested they were the sons of a Turkish immigrant father and a Swedish mother.
 They were legitimate converts from Islam to Christianity, as teen-agers growing up in a broken home, not terrorists in training abroad.

-The facts of the case explained the discrepancies the Muslims the brothers would argue against had been complaininig of.
+The facts of the case explained the discrepancies the Muslims the brothers would argue against had been complaining of.
 From time to time Ergun would blurt out a bit of 'Arabic,'— except the Arabic-speakers said it was gibberish.
 If their upbringing had been as Ergun claimed, in a devout, observant Muslim home, why was their fund of information so thin and sketchy?
 Certainly they have every right to argue with Muslims; this religion, ill-informed about it as they were, would have sent them to Hell just as surely as if they'd been expert-level, and they were wise to flee and to urge others to follow.
 But still the lunar month of Ramadan is not 40 days long as Ergun had claimed.
-A simple 'I was mistaken' would have quieted down the controvery, but like Douglas Wilson mentioned above, Ergun's bloated ego swells to the point where it closes off that escape route and indeed blots out the sun and the moon.
+A simple 'I was mistaken' would have quieted down the controversy, but like Douglas Wilson mentioned above, Ergun's bloated ego swells to the point where it closes off that escape route and indeed blots out the sun and the moon.

 The resulting controversy percolated along on the internet, hitting the big time with an astonishingly cowardly story in Christianity Today, which took a 'cover the controversy' tack.
 Though there was more than ample information publicly available that Caner was a fake, the story they ran wasn't an expose.
 Apologist James White took a more measured approach on his podcasts than had Mohammed Khan, ably marshalling the evidence that Ergun was not what he claimed to be.
 His involvement widened the sphere of people following this debate, which now included his audience.